Can you get a virus from a PDF? Here’s what to do if you’ve already opened one: Header image

 The PDF, in this scenario, is essentially a malware delivery system.
 The attacker sending the file to you needs to get you to take action to load malware on your system.
 This is usually done by getting you to open the file, which triggers embedded code.

 If you get a pop-up box asking you to download an update, a new version of Adobe Acrobat, or any add-ons, don’t do it.
-Scan the file immediately for signs of malware.
+Scan the PDF file immediately for signs of malware.

-How to scan a PDF for viruses and get rid of any malware
+Scan a PDF for viruses and get rid of any malware

 What to do if you open a suspicious PDF on your Mac or iPhone